JamesHMcKay/road_detector/README.md

 ## Instructions

-The trained model is included in this repository, so if desired skip immediately to step 2.
+The trained model is included in this repository, so if desired skip immediately to "Testing the model".
+The training should take about half an hour to an hour on a desktop computer, and testing of the trained model should take no more than minute or two per image.

 ### Training the model